 - Lodging within 35 miles of the workstation.

 - Refreshments (coffee, tea, or soft drinks)

-Employees wishing reimbursement of special expenses must request approval IN ADVANCE on a Request to Incur Special Expenses form (Word or PDF).
+Employees requesting reimbursement of special expenses must request approval IN ADVANCE on a Request to Incur Special Expenses form (Word or PDF).
 The completed form should be submitted to the Director of Business Services.

 Receipts are required for all special expenses.

 The MnSCU Employee Expense Report and the Internal Travel Requisition form have been consolidated into one form, SCSU Travel Expense Report (doc).

 This form is designed to be completed by the person making the claim for reimbursement.
 It is to be authorized by the employee, the Supervisor, and the Responsible Person for the identified cost center.
 Students who travel should use this same form.

 - Original receipts are required for all expenses except mileage, meals, parking under $10.00, and taxi.